rubyforgood/human-essentials/docs/user_guide/bank/getting_started_partners.md

 5/  A lot of banks set up a partner as a proxy for their direct distribution.
 This is allowed, and you can switch back and forth between being a bank and a partner with the same login

+6/  You can group partners, and allow those groups to request different sets of items (One thing some banks use this for is handling grants that are geographically constrained.)
 ## Adding a single partner
 Click on the "Add a Partner" button on your "Getting started" screen (you can also click on "Partner Agencies", then "All Partners", then "Add a Partner")